Should You Run Your Database in Docker?

 So it’s super important data, which is too sensitive to go to a managed service?

 Is there a really well-maintained internal Kubernetes cluster?
 Is the service known to be in a reliable state when running on k8s?
 Are there actual important business reasons to use Kubernetes for everything?
 Maybe.
 But I’d still be very hesitant.

-In all other cases, I’d skip Docker, and go with a dedicated machine for each part of the DB cluster instead, so there is as little complexity as possible.
+In all other cases, consider skipping Docker, and going with a dedicated machine for each part of the DB cluster instead, so there is as little operational complexity as possible.

 Docker is great for running databases in a development environment!
 You can even use it for databases of small, non-critical projects which run on a single server.
 Just make sure to have regular backups (as you should in any case), and you’ll be fine.

 For the love of all that’s good - don’t run dockerized databases in container orchestration/scheduling tools without making sure that they can handle stateful apps.
-Probably they can’t, and you will see a lot of weird issues.
+Probably they don’t do this by default, and you will see a lot of weird issues.
 Even if they can, you usually need to tune the app to be compatible with the tool in question.